zyteo/lovely_money/README.md

 Removed amount as default value as my text editing controller doesn't work properly and I realised it might be a bad UX for users -

 if default value is not the user's amount, user needs to delete value before keying in, might annoy user with more keypresses.

+- 13 Jul: Replaced setting & logout buttons with icon buttons.

+Added function to add a new transaction to DB.

 ```